 We received an external audit in 2015 from Cure53, provided by the Open Tech Fund.
 This was the first full security audit of the core security practices of F-Droid.
 On top of the core, the focus on the audit was on the new, experimental features that opened up F-Droid as an ecosystem, moving away from the central server model.

-of this page.
-That is a little hard to see since the report only
+this page.
+That is a little hard to see since the report only discussed the

-discussed the vulnerabilities that were discovered.
-This audit did
+vulnerabilities that were discovered.
+This audit did find critical issues

-find critical issues in the website, opt-in beta features, and some
+in the website, opt-in beta features, and some minor features like

 The normal way of using F-Droid was not affected.
 For example, regarding BZ-01-004 Command Injection Flaw, the root-based installation method was marked experimental, not widely used, and removed around not long after the report came out.
 The BZ-01-002 and BZ-01-003 TOFU issues never applied to the default app repos since the repo keys are built into the client app.

 The serious issues that affected the ecosystem where:

 - BZ-01-005 App with WES Permission can replace APKs before Installation (fixed)

 - BZ-01-008 Multiple XSS Problems in WP-FDroid Plugin (we entirely removed Wordpress, the site is now statically generated using Jekyll)

 - BZ-01-011 Persistent XSS via SVG Upload in MediaWiki (bug fixed in MediaWiki, SVG upload disabled, and open wiki registrations disabled on f-droid.org)